How to create an appealing grazing table?

 2. Have ample props and crockery

-3. Choose Fresh flowers and greenery and fruits
+3. Choose fresh flowers and fruits

-You can choose mixture of different foods
+You can choose a mixture of different foods

 - Start with fresh fruits and vegetables

 - You can choose shaved meats and cheeses

 - Fresh bread, nuts, seeds, crackers, katsu curry, salad cups, and other dippable items